A comprehensive Zendesk ticket routing automation guide for 2026

 If you’re running a support team, you know the feeling.
 The ticket queue is overflowing, and there are only so many hours in the day.
 How you handle that incoming flood is the difference between a smooth-sailing ship and a chaotic mess.
 It’s not just about shuffling tickets around; it’s about getting the right problem to the right person, fast.

 This guide is your roadmap to getting Zendesk ticket routing automation right.
-We’ll walk through the built-in tools Zendesk offers, like triggers and automations, which are the building blocks of any decent workflow.
+We’ll walk through the built-in tools Zendesk offers, like triggers and automations, which are the building blocks of any robust workflow.
 But we're not stopping there.
-We’ll also dig into where these rule-based systems usually fall short and show you how modern AI can fill in the gaps to create a support engine that’s genuinely smart.
+We’ll also dig into how you can further enhance these reliable rule-based systems with modern AI to create a support engine that’s genuinely smart.

 What is Zendesk ticket routing automation?